Phaiax/ArcticTypescript/README.md

 ### OS
-Tested on Windows & Ubuntu & OSX not entirely for now on <code>DEV</code>
+Tested on Ubuntu so far.
+For Windows & OSX please submit any issues.

 ### Installation

-##### Sublime text Package directory:
-Click the <code>Preferences > Browse Packages…</code> menu

-##### Without Git:
-Download the latest source zip from github and extract the files to your Sublime Text <code>Packages</code> directory, into a new directory named <code>T3S</code>.

-##### With Git:
-1. Clone the repository in your Sublime Text <code>Packages</code> directory.
-2. Checkout dev branch using <code>git checkout dev</code>.
+- Install Package Control for Sublime Text 3: https://sublime.wbond.net/installation
+- Sublime command: <code>Package Control: Install Package</code> > <code>ArcticTypescript</code>

+## Your Project

+##### General Information about projects and ArcticTypescript

+This plugin uses the typescript-tools (https://github.com/clausreinke/typescript-tools) to provide code completion, parsing, ...

+To init the services, a so-called root file is required.
+This enables the tools to find all typescript files which belong together.
+Currently this is not implemented properly.
+Until this is fixed, i recommend to ONLY use ONE root file.

+If you have multiple entry points, use the one which includes more references.
+For example use test.ts instead of main.ts as rootfile, so all test files will be included in the internal project tree of the typescript tools.
+Or create a kind of fake root.ts file that references all your other entry points (main.ts, test.ts, ...).

-### Project
+##### Project Settings

-For the plugin to work you need to define a project :
+For ArcticTypescript to work, you must define some settings either

-1. Inside your <code>project_name.sublime-project</code> file if you have one
+1. inside your <code>project_name.sublime-project</code> file if you have one
-2. By creating a <code>.sublimets</code> at the root of your project folder
+2. or by creating a <code>.sublimets</code> at the root of your project folder.

-You can look inside the <code>example folder</code> for setup examples or if you focus a ts file and no project are found a project creation porcess will be initiated
+You can look inside the <code>example folder</code> for setup examples.

+If you open any .ts file and ArcticTypescript can't find any project settings, you will be promted to create them.

-To open a project, you need to open the folder where your project is with <code>file > open folder</code> or <code>project > open project</code>
+To open a project, you need to open the folder where your project is with <code>File > Open Folder ...</code> or <code>Project > Open Project ...</code>

-##### You have a sublime text project or want to create a project with multiple root files
-You can indicate your typescript root files in your project_name.sublime-project like so :
+**Watch out, the settings (names, ..) may change in future versions of ArcticTypescript.
+If you encounter problems, read the changelog and readme first.**

+##### Project Settings in a projectname.sublime-project file

 	"settings":
 	{
 			"typescript":
 			{
 				"roots":[
-					"path/from/top/folder/to/your/root/file_1.ts",
-					"path/from/top/folder/to/your/root/file_2.ts",
-					...
-					"path/from/top/folder/to/your/root/file_X.ts"
+					"path/from/top/folder/to/your/root/file_1.ts"
 				]
 			}
 	}

-And also add (optionnal) your project settings :
+And also add (optional) project settings :

 	"settings":
 	{
 		"typescript":
 		{
 			"roots":[
 				"path/from/top/folder/to/your/root/file_1.ts",
-					"path/from/top/folder/to/your/root/file_2.ts",
-					...
-					"path/from/top/folder/to/your/root/file_X.ts"
 			],
-				"settings":{
-					"auto_complete":true,
-					"node_path":"none",
-					"error_on_save_only":false,
-					"build_on_save":false,
-					"show_build_file":false,
-					"build_parameters":{
-						"pre_processing_commands":[],
-						"post_processing_commands":[],
-						"output_dir_path":"none",
-						"concatenate_and_emit_output_file_path":"none",
-						"source_files_root_path":"none",
-						"map_files_root_path":"none",
-						"module_kind":"none",
-						"allow_bool_synonym":false,
-						"allow_import_module_synonym":false,
-						"generate_declaration":false,
-						"no_implicit_any_warning":false,
-						"skip_resolution_and_preprocessing":false,
-						"remove_comments_from_output":false,
-						"generate_source_map":false,
-						"ecmascript_target":"ES3"
-					}
-				}
-			}
-		}

-- One of "output_dir_path" (for --outDir) and "concatenate_and_emit_output_file_path" (for --out) needs to contain a file path/directory.
-If you want to insert a relative path, it has to start with a dot: .
-The relative path is relative to the folder of the root file.
-- For any path related config option: If no path is given, please insert "none".
-- show_build_file displays the compiled file in an extra view inside of sublime.

-##### You want to create a single root file project and don't want to create a sublime-project
-You can create a .sublimets file in the folder containing the typescript root file :

-	{
-			"root":"root_file_name.ts"
-	}

-And also add (optionnal) your project settings :

-		{
-			"root":"root_file_name.ts",
 			"settings":{
 				"auto_complete":true,
 				"node_path":"none",